Seastorm Mosaic Bunka (7-1/2 in.) with Big Leaf Maple

 • Handle: Local big-leaf maple (dyed blue)

-A bunka is a Japanese general-purpose chef's knife.
-Like the santoku, a bunka is a knife of many talents that can easily handle all the basic kitchen cutting tasks.
+A bunka is a Japanese style general-purpose chef's knife.
+Like the santoku, a bunka is a knife of many uses that can easily handle all the basic kitchen cutting tasks.
 Slightly shorter than the standard chef's knife, the bunka is light, agile, and very easy to maneuver.
 There's plenty of belly curve to enable rocking cuts, which just adds to the bunka's versatility.

 Excellent work throughout!